Poket-Jony/Marlin-A4MaxPro-2.0.x/README.md

 The DWIN TFT screen is based on [derhopp's repo](https://github.com/derhopp/Marlin-with-Anycubic-i3-Mega-TFT) with his remarkable efforts to get this working with the latest versions of Marlin.

+**!!!Warning!!!
+It's highly recommended to use Octoprint, Repetier, Printrun or any other software to manage you printer, instead of using factory display.
+If you want to use the factory display only to manage your printer - it's better for you to use stock firmware.

 ## How to flash this?

 **There is always a way back to the original firmware!**